Blobfolio/blob-mimes/wp/readme.txt

 == Upgrade Notice ==

 = 0.7.0 =
 A warning is now displayed on the Update and Plugins pages whenever a plugin's contributors have changed.
+This release also updates the MIME database.

 = 0.6.7 =
 This release improves file renaming by searching across all allowed extensions for a given MIME alias.